Skip Navigation

 Some institutions also report a transfer-out rate, which is the percentage of the full-time, first-time students who transferred to another institution.

 Note that not all students at the institution are tracked for these rates.
 Students who have already attended another postsecondary institution, or who began their studies on a part-time basis, are not tracked for this rate.
-At this institution, 95 percent of students entering students were counted as "full-time, first-time" in 2008.
+At this institution, 98 percent of entering students were counted as "full-time, first-time" in 2021.

 Overall graduation rate: